pigmonkey/spark/README.md

 Trusted networks are defined using their NetworkManager UUIDs, configured in the `network.trusted_uuid` list.
 NetworkManager UUIDs may be discovered using `nmcli con`.
 The list of trusted networks is made available at `/usr/local/etc/trusted_networks`.

+A list of systemd units which should be enabled when connected to a trusted network, but disabled when there is no network or any time a connection to an untrusted network is established, is maintained at `/usr/local/etc/trusted_units`.
+A script, `toggle_units` is provided to analyze the current network connections and toggle the trusted units as appropriate.
+Finally, a NetworkManager dispatcher is installed to call this script anytime a network interface has been activated or deactivated.

-In conjunction with NetworkManager dispatchers, this list is used to start and stop certain services when connecting to trusted or untrusted networks.
-This helps to avoid leaking personal information on untrusted networks, by ensuring that certain network tasks are not running in the background.
+This design helps to avoid leaking personal information on untrusted networks, by ensuring that certain network tasks are not running in the background.

-Currently, this is implemented for mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), the git-annex assistant (see the section below on git-annex), and BitlBee (see the section below on BitlBee).
+Currently, this is implemented for mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), and BitlBee (see the section below on BitlBee).
+The git-annex assistant is also toggled based on the state of the trusted network, but does not use the same dispatcher or `toggle_units` script as the other units due to its slightly different requirements (see the section below on git-annex).

 ## Mail